jderr-mx/guides/source/localizable/getting-started/index.md

 X and most Linux distributions.
 Windows users can download and run [this Git installer](http://git-scm.com/download/win).

+### Bower

+Ember requires Bower to manage additional dependencies.
+Bower is a command line utility that you install with npm.
+To install Bower run, ```npm install -g bower```

 ### Watchman (optional)

 On Mac and Linux, you can improve file watching performance by installing [Watchman](https://facebook.github.io/watchman/docs/install.html).